ynorron/Telexistence/README.md

 Clients (VR, browser, desktop, Unity, etc.) should use SignalR for low-latency, bi-directional command streaming.

-## How the Client Authenticates and Connects to SignalR
+## How the Client Authenticates and Connects to SignalR - Implementation of Streaming client is not included in the project.

 1. **Obtain a JWT** from `/login` as described above.
 2. **Connect to SignalR**: